 Lawrence Technological University (LTU) works to ensure that all undergraduate students develop their leadership skills, with an emphasis on ethics, professionalism, and teamwork.
 As part of their academic program, all LTU undergraduates are required to complete a track of leadership courses.

-Starting in the fall 2017 academic semester, incoming (first year and transfer) LTU undergraduate students will begin a leadership based curriculum housed within and administered by the four (4) colleges at LTU (Engineering, Architecture and Design, Management, and Arts and Sciences).
-These college leadership offerings will be distinct to the specific colleges and their programs of study and will include the following:
+Since the 2017 academic year, incoming LTU undergraduate students (first-year and transfer) are required to take a leadership based curriculum administered by each of the four colleges: Architecture and Design, Arts and Sciences, Business and Information Technology, and Engineering.
+These leadership offerings are distinct to the specific colleges and their programs of study.

-Students who entered the LTU prior to fall 2017 will complete the original leadership program that was in place when they entered the university.
-The four-part Leadership Program includes:
+Students who entered LTU prior to Fall 2017 will complete the original leadership program that was in place when they entered the university.
+The four-part leadership program includes: